edxu96/Optivest.jl/README.md

-# StochasPlan
+# StochasPlan: Optimal Production Investment under Uncertainty

-Optimal Production Investment under Uncertainty
+Bridge the gap between the long-term investment decisions about the plants to be built and the short-term operational decisions regarding the production schedule.

 ## 1, Introduction